SwissDataScienceCenter/renku-python/docs/reference/service_errors.rst

 *Error codes: from 3000 to 3999*

-This category includes errors that may temporarily affect the user, but they don't depend on a wrong input not can be classified as a bug.
-Repeating the same action after some time should be enough to solve the problem.
+This category includes errors that may temporarily affect the user, but they don't necessarily depend on a wrong input not can be classified as a bug.
+Repeating the same action after some time may be enough to solve the problem.
 An example could be a temporarily unavailable backend service (E.G. the GitLab instance) or a transient network problem.